Cirrhosis - Topic Overview

 You may not have symptoms

 in the early stages of cirrhosis.
-As it progresses, it can cause a number of
+As it gets worse, it can cause a number of

 - Yellowing of the skin

-- Bleeding in the stomach or in the
+- Bleeding from enlarged veins in the digestive

 The doctor will start